ton-community/ton-docs/docs/v3/guidelines/nodes/nodes-troubleshooting.md

 Failed to get account state
 ```

-This error means that there are issues during search for this account in shard state.
+This error indicates that there are issues during the search for this account in the shard state.
-Most probably it means that liteserver node is syncing too slow, in particular the Masterchain synchronisation overtook shardchains (Basechain) synchronisation.
-In this case node knows the recent Masterchain block but can not check account state in recent shardchain block and returns Failed to get account state.
+It most likely means that the liteserver node is syncing too slowly, with the Masterchain synchronization overtaking the shardchain (Basechain) synchronization.
+In this case, the node knows the recent Masterchain block but cannot check the account state in the recent shardchain block, resulting in the "Failed to get account state" error.

 ## Failed to unpack account state